-The Red-bellied Woodpecker is a long billed, heavy bodied woodpecker.
-They are between 9-10″ in length.
+The Red-bellied Woodpecker is a long-billed, heavy-bodied woodpecker, between 9–10″ in length.
 The head has a red “mohawk” on a cream-colored face.
 The male’s red cap extends all the way from the forehead at the base of the bill to the back of the neck, while the female only has red on the back of the head.
 The Red-belly’s back is black with fine white barring with a matching pattern on the tail.
 The underparts are the same creamy color as the face.
 This woodpecker has a deeply undulating flight.

 Habits and Habitat